grinnell-cs/csc151-images/_eboards/eboard06.md

     * Demo
 * Using Gradescope
     * Demo
+    * Important: Press the blue text to see what Sam or the grader wrote.
 * Clarifications on tokens
     * Earn by writing a few sentences about the activity.
 Give me the date and thing, too.